faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 x = ex() // x = 16
 ```

 I think this is neat.
-This is only a little toy example, to give you the taste.
+This is just a little toy example, to give you the taste.
 Let's go ahead to
 another example.
-Still toy one, but less toy one.
+Still a toy one, but a little less toy one.

 ## Second example: sequences